mmatuska/mfsbsd/README.md

  - FreeBSD 7 or higher installed, tested on i386 or amd64
  - Base and kernel from a FreeBSD 7 or 8 distribution (release or snapshots, e.g mounted CDROM disc1 or ISO file)
- - mkisofs from sysutils/cdrtools (optional) to create ISO images

 ## Runtime requirements
  - a minimum of 512MB system memory